Constraints on active-sterile neutrino transition magnetic moments from low-energy electronic recoils at direct detection experiments: Introduction

 \section{Introduction}

 Direct detection (DD) experiments, which are intended to search for dark matter (DM), are undergoing rapid development.
 These detectors are typically located deep underground to mitigate background from cosmic rays and cosmogenic radiation.
 Their primary goal is to measure electronic or nuclear recoil signals resulting from potential interactions between dark matter particles and detector target materials.
 Moreover, as neutrinos constitute an irreducible background in these experiments, DD facilities offer a valuable platform to probe neutrino properties.
 In particular, they enable the study of solar neutrino interactions, allowing precision measurements of the Standard Model (SM) weak mixing angle at the lowest accessible energies, and provide sensitivity to potential contributions from new neutrino interactions beyond the SM (BSM).
+The discovery of neutrino oscillations~\cite{Super-Kamiokande:1998kpq, SNO:2001kpb, SNO:2002tuh} provides compelling evidence that neutrinos possess nonzero masses.
+This observation underscores the necessity to extend the SM, as the minimal framework predicts massless neutrinos due to the absence of right-handed singlets and the consequent conservation of total lepton number.